blueish9/redux-dispatcher/README.md

 [![npm version](https://badge.fury.io/js/redux-dispatcher.svg)](https://badge.fury.io/js/redux-dispatcher)

-## redux-dispatcher is another opinionated helper library working along side with Redux.
+## redux-dispatcher is an all-in-one simple solution to manage actions with less code 🦄
-**It's main purpose is to combine action type, action creator and store's dispatch function into one, then you no need to worry about defining and managing action type constants.**
+**It's main purpose is to combine action type, action creator and dispatch function into one, then you no need to worry about defining and managing action type constants.**

 **Guaranteed**:
 - No new concept to learn, nothing different from Redux paradigm.
 - Easy to adapt.
 - Easy to read and write.
 - Less code.
-- Get on well with IDE lookup (Find usages, Refactor).

 **Suitable**:
 - For people who have already familiar with Redux.